DeFries HomesteadLearn more

 - Beautifully integrated modern additions with panoramic views of the gardens

-- A cheerful sunroom with a hearth to warm visitors in winter
+- A cheerful sunroom with an electric fireplace

 - A modern kitchen

-- Accessible ramps and pathways for all visitors to enjoy
+- Accessible ramp and pathway for all visitors to enjoy

 Plan your visit to the DeFries Garden Homestead and experience history and beauty in perfect harmony.